Global Studies in Asia Program(GSA)

 2 .
 Register for courses required by the GSA program during the course registration period through the University of Tokyo Academic Affairs System (UTAS) or through the procedures indicated by the exchange program coordinators.

-• Please ensure to register for courses containing the titles “Seminar in Global Liberal Arts”, “Praxis in Global Liberal Arts” and “Lecture in Global Liberal Arts”.
-Some of these courses have multiple entry titles when listed on UTAS despite being the same course, but will only count towards a student’s GSA program when registered as the appropriate title (see course title list below).
+• Please ensure to register for courses containing the titles “Seminar in Global Liberal Arts”, “Praxis in Global Liberal Arts” and “Lectures in Global Liberal Arts”.
+Some of these courses have multiple entry titles when listed on UTAS, but will only count towards the GSA program when registered as the appropriate title (see course title list below).

-• On the last page of UTAS, there is a check box for GJS, but none for GSA.
-Completing the online form and self-registering for GSA courses will automatically register students onto the GSA program.
+• Completing the online form and self-registering for GSA courses will automatically register students onto the GSA program.

 Curriculum